Microscopic theory of electron quadrupling condensates: Conclusions

-In the second part of the paper, we specialize to the electron quadrupling condensate that breaks TRS, similar to one that was reported in recent experimental studies in \cite{grinenko_state_2021}.
+In the second part of the paper, motivated by recent experiments, we specialize to the electron quadrupling condensate that breaks time-reversal symmetry and is characterized by the order parameter composed of linear combination of $\langle f_{\uparrow \alpha} f_{\downarrow \alpha} f_{\downarrow \beta}^\dagger f_{\uparrow \beta}^\dagger \rangle$.
 We show that these four-fermionic states arise in microscopic models out of interactions quartic in fermionic operators by considering a concrete microscopic example where the BTRS quadrupling state is stabilized due to an additional repulsive density-density interaction.
-Namely, we show, at the level of a microcopic theory, that above the superconducting critical temperature, the symmetry between the preformed but not condensed electron pairs of $s \pm \ii s$ type can be spontaneously broken.
+Namely, we show, at the level of a microscopic theory, that above the superconducting critical temperature, the symmetry between the preformed but not condensed electron pairs of $s + \ii s$-type and its time-reversed counterpart $s - \ii s$-type can be spontaneously broken: a transition described by a four-electron order parameter.
 Overall, we find that tuning the system further away from the weak coupling limit \eqref{BCS_limit} leads to a more pronounced BTRS quadrupling state.
-In that state, the system is described by having non-condensed electron pairs and quasiparticles, which are important aspects for understanding unconventional transport and thermal properties of this state, which will be provided in future publications.
+The studied model with $3$ symmetric electronic bands can be easily generalized to higher number of asymmetric electronic bands or bosonic components.

-This model provides a framework for future calculations in generalized mean-field approximations as well as numerical evaluation of higher-order diagrams using diagrammatic Monte-Carlo as was done for other systems with a broken symmetry state \cite{cdet_antiferr,cdet_BCS}.
+In this state, the system is described by having non-condensed electron pairs and quasiparticles, which are important aspects for understanding unconventional transport and thermal properties of this state.
+The formulated model provides a framework for future calculations in generalized mean-field approximations of previously inaccessible physical quantities that depend on electronic spectral functions.
+We believe that the behavior of many of the quantities will be qualitatively similar to that in more advanced models that would take into account, for example, intercomponent gauge-field coupling.
+The approach also provides a framework for numerical evaluation of higher-order diagrams using diagrammatic Monte-Carlo as was done for other systems with a broken symmetry state \cite{cdet_antiferr,cdet_BCS}.